 About Chill Vancouver

-Chill Vancouver operates year-round youth development programs through boardsports.
-Our target demographic are youth 10-18 years old, from vulnerable neighbourhoods & households, or those struggling with mental health and addiction.
-We use the power of board sports to teach life values, build confidence, and provide a safe & inclusive space for learning.
+Chill Vancouver annually operates 3-signature Positive Youth Development programs.
+Our target demographic are youth 10-18 years old, from vulnerable neighbourhoods & households, those struggling with mental health & addiction, new comers & refugees, and youth living in care.
+We use the power of boardsports to build confidence & self-esteem, and provide a safe & inclusive space for learning with positive adult mentorship.

-Chill uses Positive Youth Development (PYD) techniques throughout our programming to inspire youth working through adversity, and support them with opportunities to build resiliency through every aspect of their lives.
-We run snowboarding, skateboarding and stand-up paddleboarding (SUP) programs in the winter, summer, and fall seasons, reaching 160+ local youth in our communities.
-Our programs utilize a 6-themed curriculum, where a new life value is introduced to the youth through discussion, hands-on activity, and on-board progression.
+Chill uses Positive Youth Development (PYD) techniques throughout our programs to inspire youth working through adversity, and support them with opportunities to build resiliency through every aspect of their lives.
+We run snowboarding, skateboarding and paddleboarding programs in the winter, fall and summer seasons, reaching 160+ local youth in our communities.
+Our programs utilize 6 core-values, where each value is introduced to the youth through discussion, hands-on activity, and on-board progression and mastery.

-Our six-day skateboard program takes place September-October, running three after-school sessions for 6-weeks.
+Our six-day skateboard program takes place September-November, running two after-school sessions for 6-weeks.
 The entire program costs are covered for participants, including equipment, safety gear and skate park lessons.
-Program participants will meet at the Landyachtz Factory Store, and learn as a group indoors and at outdoor skateparks.
-We facilitate our daily discussions and activity at the park.
+Program participants will meet at the Flatspot Longboard Shop, and learn as a group indoors and outdoors.
+We facilitate our daily discussions and activity at the shop.

-Our six-day SUP program takes place July-August, running three morning sessions for 6-weeks at Ecomarine Paddlesports The entire program costs are covered for participants, including equipment and on-water lessons.
+Our six-day paddleboard program takes place July-August, running three morning sessions for 6-weeks at Ecomarine Paddlesports The entire program costs are covered for participants, including equipment, safety gear and on-water lessons.
 Program participants will meet at Granville Island, and learn as a group on-water.
 We facilitate our daily discussions and activity on-land.

 The Latest from Chill Vancouver